-A shared area of concern across multiple education stakeholders (i.e., AOE, General Assembly (GA), public input comments, and districts' Needs Assessment (NA) summaries) is ensuring that all Vermont students can read, preferably by third grade.
+(1) Expanding access to high quality educational opportunities that all Vermont students can read, preferably by third grade.
 Concern about the negative impact of COVID-19 on students' literacy was often discussed during the 2021 legislative session and declines in ELA performance corresponding with the COVID-19 timeframe were reported by districts across the state.
-Using ESSER funds to assist in efforts to ensure universal literacy was a shared priority across many stakeholder groups.
-Accordingly, the GA allocated \$3.06M of ARPA ESSER state set-aside funds to provide professional learning modules for teachers focused on evidence-based practice for literacy instruction and assist districts in implementing evidence-based systems of literacy instruction in their schools.
-Specific activities to accomplish these ends will include using the funding to retain one or more contractors to:
+In addition, the stakeholder engagement process revealed a salient focus on improving literacy for Vermont's students.
+Using ESSER funds to assist in efforts to ensure universal literacy was clearly a shared priority across many stakeholder groups in Vermont.